-The Directors approved a third interim dividend in respect of 2021 of £200m, which was paid on 24 March 2022.
+The Directors have approved a third interim dividend in respect of 2021 of £200m.

 The notes included in this section focus on assets and liabilities the Barclays Bank Group holds and recognises at fair value.
 Fair value refers to the price that would be received to sell an asset or the price that would be paid to transfer a liability in an orderly transaction between market participants at the measurement date, which may be an observable market price or, where there is no quoted price for the instrument, may be an estimate based on available market data.
-Details regarding the Barclays Bank Group's approach to managing market risk can be found on page 42.
+Details regarding the Barclays Bank Group's approach to managing market risk can be found on page 52.